liballeg/allegro5/README_macosx.txt

-If you are making an unbundled app this feature appears to be enabled by default, but it is not recommended to rely on this working: make a bundled app for the most predictable performance.
+If you are making an unbundled app this feature appears to be enabled by default, but it is not recommended to rely on this working: make a bundled app for the most predictable behavior.

+Allegro uses a pixel-based coordinate system, meaning that high-DPI displays will be larger than is reported by the OS.
 When changing the display DPI or moving the window between two displays with different DPIs, Allegro displays behave in the following way:

 - If the ALLEGRO_DISPLAY was created with the ALLEGRO_RESIZABLE flag it will send an ALLEGRO_DISPLAY_RESIZE event.
 This will have the effect of your app's